plenoptic-org/plenoptic/docs/developers/contributing.md

 You can run `git status` at any time to keep track of what files have been changed and which are staged for committing.
 You can also run `git switch my_other_branch` to move between branches.

-If you have installed pre-commit, you will see a number of tests running after you commit, see [Code Style and Linting](code-style-and-linting) for details on these tests.
+If you have installed [pre-commit](pre-commit), you will see a number of linting and formatting checks running when you try to commit, see [](code-style-and-linting) for more details.
 Often, these errors will include formatting specifications from [ruff](using-ruff).
-Until these are fixed, the commit will not go through, so you must fix the errors, re-stage, and re-commit (or see [ignoring ruff linting](ignoring-ruff-linting) if needed).
+Until these are fixed, the commit will not go through, so you must fix the errors, re-stage, and re-commit (or see [](ignoring-ruff-linting) if needed).

 #### Documenting your code

 Depending on the type of change you are making, you will likely need to add or edit documentation related to the changes.
-Please see [Documentation](documentation) section for specifics on formatting and testing.
-If you would like to build the documentation locally before committing/pushing, you can run `make -C docs html` from the root directory.
-This may fail on Windows, so you can also run `make html` from the docs directory.
-The outputs will be put into `/docs/_build/html/` and you can run `firefox docs/_build/html/index.html` to open up the landing page (you may need to run `start firefox` or add to your path first).
-This process will run [sphinx](doctests) which only runs blocks contained in the plot directive.
-It will typically not display figures if the formatting is incorrect.
-However, sphinx does not check whether the code output is accurate, this is done with pytest.

-You should also run [pytest](doctests) locally before submitting a pull request: `pytest -n 0 --doctest-continue-on-failure --doctest-modules src/ -W "ignore"`.
-You can also replace `src/` with the path to a subdirectory or specific file to avoid running tests on everything.
-This will check whether the outputs of any code match what you have documented it should be.
-It can be very particular about format and syntax - see [Documentation](documentation) section.
+There are four classes of documentation in plenoptic:

+- [](docstrings): the "help" information that is written alongside code.
+If you add a new function or object, you will need to write an accompanying docstring.

+- [](doctests): A section of the docstring, examples which show how to use plenoptic functions or objects.
+We are in the process of adding examples to every function in plenoptic -- see [issue 237](https://github.com/plenoptic-org/plenoptic/issues/237) for progress and how to help!
+Any new functions or objects need to have examples included.

+- (Less common) Markdown files that live in `docs/`, plain text which might show some example code.
+These are used for explanations like this one!

+- (Less common) [MyST notebooks](https://myst-nb.readthedocs.io/): specially-formatted markdown files that live in `docs`/, these get converted into jupyter notebooks and executed while building the documentation.
+These are used to provide longer examples of how to use plenoptic, mixed with code.

+If you are adding a new function or object to plenoptic, you must include a docstring with accompanying doctests.
+Adding a new file to the `docs/` folder is less common and determined on a case-by-case basis, and we can discuss whether it's necessary during the course of a contribution.
+Please see [](documentation) section for specifics on formatting and testing, with notes on the above types, and [](build-the-documentation) for how to build the documentation locally.

 #### Contributing your change back to plenoptic